 The NSF SBIR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
-Unlike fundamental research, the NSF SBIR program supports startups and small businesses in the creation of innovative, disruptive technologies, getting discoveries out of the lab and into the market.
+Unlike fundamental research, the NSF SBIR program supports startups and small businesses in the creation of deep technologies, getting discoveries out of the lab and into the market.

 The NSF SBIR Program funds research and development.
-The program is designed to provide equity-free funding and entrepreneurial support at the earliest stages of company and technology development.
+The program is designed to provide non-dilutive funding and entrepreneurial support at the earliest stages of company and technology development.